transloadit/jquery-sdk/README.md

 ```
 var $el = $('#upload-form');
 $el.transloadit({
-  locale: "my_locale"
-});

-$el.transloadit.i18n.my_locale = {
+  translations: {
     'errors.SERVER_CONNECTION_ERROR'                         : 'Your internet connection seems to be down.
 Retrying ...',
     'errors.SERVER_CONNECTION_ERROR.retries_exhausted'       : 'Your internet connection seems to be down.
 Once it is up and running again please reload your browser window and try again.',
     'errors.ASSEMBLY_NOT_FOUND'                              : 'There was a server problem finding the proper upload.
 Please reload your browser window and try again.',
     'errors.INTERNET_CONNECTION_ERROR_UPLOAD_IN_PROGRESS'    : 'Your internet connection seems to be offline.
 We will automatically retry the upload until the connection works again.
 Please leave the browser window open.',
     'errors.INTERNET_CONNECTION_ERROR_UPLOAD_NOT_IN_PROGRESS': 'Your internet connection seems to be offline.
 Please leave the browser window open, so that we can retry fetching the status of your upload.',
     'errors.MAX_FILES_EXCEEDED'                              : 'Please select at most %s files.',
     'errors.unknown'                                         : 'There was an unknown error.',
     'errors.tryAgain'                                        : 'Please reload your browser page and try again.',
     'errors.troubleshootDetails'                             : 'If you would like our help to troubleshoot this, ' + 'please email us this information:',
     'cancel'                                                 : 'Cancel',
     'cancelling'                                             : 'Cancelling ...',
     'details'                                                : 'Details',
     'startingUpload'                                         : 'Starting upload ...',
     'processingFiles'                                        : 'Upload done, now processing files ...',
     'uploadProgress'                                         : '%s / %s MB at %s kB/s | %s left',
   }
+});
 ```

 Then just replace the English strings with your custom language strings.